Apple-Blueberry-Pancakes for Breakfast

 - Mix all the ingredients from the first block mentioned (oatmeal, flaxseed, baking powder, cocoa powder, vanilla pudding powder, apple cider vinegar, agave syrup, salt, tonka bean, water, and oat milk) in a bowl with a whisk to form a dough.
 Grate the apple, add the blueberries and mix everything.

-- Heat a flat pan with some sunflower oil and put it on medium heat.
+- Heat a flat pan with some rapeseed oil and put it on medium heat.